-Then there’s the menu.
-Eighteen different appetizers (not to mention five additional tofu and vegetarian appetizers), four cup-sized soups and fifteen different swimming-pool sized bowls of pho and stew–and that’s just the first page of the menu.
+Then there’s the menu: eighteen different appetizers (not to mention five additional tofu and vegetarian appetizers), four cup-sized soups and fifteen different swimming-pool sized bowls of pho and stew–and that’s just the first page.
 Just trying to narrow your dining choices is a tremendous challenge.
 The really great thing about Cafe Dalat is that you can’t go wrong no matter what you order.
 You may not like (make that love) some items as much as you’ll like others, but there’s probably nothing on the menu you won’t dislike.

 19 November 2011: Even better are other appetizer alternatives, including some interesting starters you might not associate with Vietnamese cuisine.
 One example is the shrimp in bacon, called Mariscos Costa Azul in Mexican mariscos restaurants where they’re served.
 Cafe Dalat’s rendition is topped with crushed peanuts and served with fish sauce.
 Bacon with anything makes for a great combination and proves bacon is an international cuisine.

 22 September 2021: The lime beef is fabulous!
 Nearly carpaccio-thin slices of seared steak are blanketed with refreshing mint and cilantro and crushed peanuts as well as grilled onion and invigorating spices.
 This is an appetizer for which it’s okay to use your fingers by using the razor-thin steak as a scooping device for the complementary ingredients.
 Provided with the lime beef is a bowl of nuoc cham, the quintessential Vietnamese condiment based on fish sauce.
 Cafe Dalat’s nuoc cham is among the very best in Albuquerque, but that’s a common theme.